When should you get tested for prostate cancer?

 A prostate cancer test could save your life

 Prostate cancer is a growing concern for adult men.
-According to the Cancer Center, one in seven men will be diagnosed with prostate cancer.
+According to the American Cancer Society, one in eight men will be diagnosed with prostate cancer.
 And while no one is immune, the disease disproportionately affects African American men, who are 60% more likely to be diagnosed with the disease.

 Like any cancer, one of the best weapons we have against it is early detection.
 Finding prostate cancer before it spreads can be the single most important factor in successfully treating it.

 The general consensus among medical professionals is that men should begin regularly getting a PSA test at 55.
 However, the recommended age decreases to 40 for people who have heightened risk factors such as relatives with the disease or if they are of African American descent.

 What is a PSA test?

 The PSA test measures the level of prostate-specific antigen in the blood.
 PSA is produced by the prostate and acts to promote fertility as part of seminal fluid.
 Even in a healthy prostate, some of the PSA escapes and makes its way into the blood.